-- 6.1 Individual healthcare plans will help to ensure that we effectively support pupils with medical conditions.
+6.1 Individual healthcare plans will help to ensure that we effectively support pupils with medical conditions.
 They will provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed.
-They are likely to be helpful in the majority of other cases too, especially where medical conditions are long-term and complex.
+They are likely to be required in the majority of other cases too, especially where medical conditions are long-term and/or complex.
 However, not all pupils will require one.
 The school, healthcare professional and parent/carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
-If consensus cannot be reached the Headteacher, Mrs B Reed, is best placed to take a final view - 6.2 Individual healthcare plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
+If consensus cannot be reached the Headteacher, Becky Reed, is best placed to take a final view.

+6.2 Individual healthcare plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
 Plans will capture the key information and actions that are required to support the pupil effectively.
 The level of detail within the plan will depend on the complexity of the pupil's condition and the degree of support needed.
 This is important because different pupils with the same health condition may require very different support.
-Where a pupil has SEN but does not have a statement or EHC plan, their special educational needs should be mentioned in their individual healthcare plan. - 6.3 Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the pupil.
+Where a pupil has SEND but does not have an EHC plan, their special educational needs should be mentioned in their individual healthcare plan and Additional Needs Plan (ANP).
+Where a child has asthma a written School Asthma Card will be in place of the Individual Healthcare Plan.

+6.3 Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the pupil.
 Pupils should also be involved whenever appropriate.
 The aim should be to capture the steps which Chantry Community Primary School should take to help manage their condition and overcome any potential barriers to getting the most from their education.
 Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school.